BitcoinDesign/Guide/guide/foundations/backups.md

 <br>

+#### Level 5
-## Level 5 - multi-continental offline backups with discovery protection
+## Multi-continental backups
 The previous level should offer protection against all but very large catastrophic events.
-If we did want to mitigate against even larger events, like countrywide or continental destruction, further distribution of backups would be necessary.
+If you want to mitigate against even larger events, like countrywide or continental destruction, further distribution of backups would be necessary.

 A recommended setup at this level could include offline metal backups with discovery protection stored in safe-deposit boxes on two or more continents.
-With the extra word being treated with equal care, backed up in an encrypted password manager AND one or more physical locations on the same continents, but separate from the metal backups.
+With the pass-phrase being treated with equal care, backed up in an encrypted password manager AND one or more physical locations on the same continents as, but separate from the metal backups.

 {% include image.html
    image = "/assets/images/guide/foundations/backups/multi-continental.png"
    retina = "/assets/images/guide/foundations/backups/multi-continental@2x.png"
-   alt-text = "Multiple offline backups with discovery protection"
+   alt-text = "Multi-continental backups"
 %}